phucisstupid/dotfiles/README.md

 ### Option 1: One-liner script

-If you don’t want to do all of that manually, use my installation script:
+If you don’t want to do all of installation manually, use my script:

 ‼️ Backup your `~/.config` if you already have existing configurations